 Isolation and identification of Listeria species from dairy cattle

-Out of 300 samples, sixty-five (65) isolates were selected based on their growth pattern on the PALCAM agar, selective media for Listeria spp.
-(Figure 1).
+Out of 300 samples, sixty-five (65) isolates were selected based on their growth pattern on the PALCAM agar (Figure 1).
 Typical Listeria spp. colonies appeared as black or black-green in color with a black halo and sunken center with a growth diameter of 1–2mm on PALCAM agar, which is in line with the previous researches (Islam et al., 2016; Faruk et al., 2023).

-28 isolates were further identified as Listeria spp. by applying gram staining procedure and screening through the motility and biochemical tests.
+28 isolates were further identified as Listeria spp. by applying gram staining procedure and screening through Gram the motility and biochemical tests.
 They were Gram positive short rod or coccobacilli under microscope (Figure 1).
 They showed tumbling motility, ferment dextrose, and lactose, but did not ferment mannitol, and arabinose.
 Additionally, they showed negative reaction in oxidase, nitrate reduction, hydrogen sulfide, and indole production tests, while exhibiting positive reaction in MR-VP, and catalase test.
 However, xylose and rhamnose fermentations were varied among the isolates (Table 1).

 Critical Analysis of Isolation Efficiency and Methodological Considerations

-About 21.67% (65 out of 300) were presumptively identified as Listeria spp. and 43.08% (28 out of 65), isolates proved to be positive for Listeria spp.
-It highlights the selectivity of PALCAM agar and the complexity of Listeria identification as it effectively enriches for Listeria-like organisms, but allow other bacteria with similar growth characteristics such as Enterococcus species or other Gram-positive bacteria to proliferate, thus loosing absolute septicity.
-These phenomena may have contributed to the 56.92% (37 out of 65) false-positive result (Figure 2).
+A total of 21.67% were presumptively identified as Listeria spp. and 43.08% isolates proved to be positive for Listeria spp.
+It highlights the selectivity of PALCAM agar and the complexity of Listeria identification as it effectively enriches for Listeria-like organisms, but allow other bacteria with similar growth characteristics such as Enterococcus species or other -positive bacteria to proliferate, thus loosing absolute septicity.
+These phenomena may have contributed to the 56.92% () false-positive result (Figure 2).

 The inherent limitations must be critically evaluated.
 Isolation only by phenotypic methods is cost-effective and accessible in resource-limited settings but establishing Listeria characteristics and distinguishing between pathogenic L. monocytogenes and non-pathogenic species such as L. innocua or L. welshimeri is not definitive.
 This uncertain level of species represents a significance risk assessment and public health consequences, as their pathogenic potential varies technically within the genus.